aarong/feedme-spec/README.md

 - The client must expect a `HandshakeResponse` message from the server.
-When that message is received, the client must subsequently treat the conversation as either `Ready` or `NotReady` according to whether the server returned success or failure.
+When that message is received, the client must subsequently treat the conversation as either `Ready` or `Not Ready` according to whether the server returned success or failure.

-- The client must discard all other server messages (server violation).
+- The client should discard all other server messages (server violation).

 3. `Ready` - When the conversation is ready...